phytec/imx-sm-phytec/sm/doc/port.md

   the associate lock implementation check the CPU state and not acquire a lock or disable any interrupts when called while in an interrupt context.

+The following apply when porting to a Cortex-M client:

+- The compiler "-mno-unaligned-access" option must be enabled.
+This option controls how the compiler handles data alignment.
+When enabled, it instructs the compiler to generate code that assumes strict data alignment and that is required when accessing the MU SRAM.
+It is okay to apply this option only to the rules for compiling the SCMI client files so long as the core is configured to support unaligned accessed for other memories.

+The following apply when porting to a Cortex-A (64-bit) client:

+- The MU memory region (MU registers address space and MU SRAM) must both be configured as device memory in the MMU page tables.
+Otherwise, it may lead to a hang if MUA side and MUB side try to access the same memory region.
+- The compiler "-mstrict-align" option must be enabled.
+This option controls how the compiler handles data alignment.
+When enabled, it instructs the compiler to generate code that assumes strict data alignment and that is required when accessing the MU SRAM.
+It is okay to apply this option only to the rules for compiling the SCMI client files.